cdcalderon/rareskills-week9/rare-skills/contracts/RewardToken/RewardToken.md

 The problem is in the `Depositoor` contract, particularly in the `withdrawAndClaimEarnings` function.
 What this function does is it first gives out the RewardToken rewards to the person who staked their NFT.
 After that, it uses `safeTransferFrom` to send the staked NFT back.
 In the end, it removes the record of the staker's stake.

-The problem happens because s`afeTransferFrom `can run any piece of code and may end up running the `onERC721Received` function on the attacker's contract.
+The problem happens because `safeTransferFrom `can run any piece of code and may end up running the `onERC721Received` function on the attacker's contract.
 And because `safeTransferFrom` is called before the stakes entry is deleted, this creates a chance for what's known as a reentrancy attack.

 ## Exploitation Steps